postmodern/ruby-install/doc/man/ruby-install.1.md

 `--no-reinstall`
 	Skip installation if another Ruby is detected in same location.

-`-U`, `--update`
+`-L`, `--latest`
-	Updates the known ruby versions and checksums from the ruby-versions repository (https://github.com/postmodern/ruby-versions#readme).
+	Downloads the latest ruby versions and checksums from the ruby-versions repository (https://github.com/postmodern/ruby-versions#readme).

 `-V`, `--version`